Friday, September 30, 2011

 And she did.
 She built her square of 2x2.

 And then she went on to build what she declared rectangle numbers.
-With the exception of straight lines of blocks, (like 5x1), it does apply to all multiples of 2.
-So, I'd say she's on to something with rectangle numbers.
+I'd say she's on to something with rectangle numbers.

 Since Kid #2 fell asleep early last night and missed all the fun, I'll have my four year old share her discovery before bed tonight.